kghose/groho/src/Readme.md

 A spacecraft flying with high constant acceleration has a very straight trajectory and the display will be jerky.

-The solution chosen is to force a flush of the buffer when the display asks to see it.
+~The solution chosen is to force a flush of the buffer when the display asks to see it.
 Whether we have anything to flush depends on whether we've accumulated any miles in the downsampler (`cumulative_curve_dist`).
-No miles, no flush, which prevents us from keeping adding data unnecessarily on every flush. (commit `11add0488fca`)
+No miles, no flush, which prevents us from keeping adding data unnecessarily on every flush. (commit `11add0488fca`)~

+The problem with this solution is that it in-elegantly ties display refresh to simulation data sampling.
+In the current implementation, because of how inefficiently we mirror the simulation buffer to the display buffer, this can cause a strange feedback loop where more and more simulation points are sampled because it takes longer and longer to mirror the data.

 ## How much and what data to store